fergus-mk/goblins_and_gladiators_game/README.md

 ### Using Items

-Characters can use an amulet with the command:
+Characters can use an item with the command:

-`new_amulet.use_amulet(new_character)`
+`new_item.use_item(new_character)`

-The amulet increases the users attack strength by a random amount
+An amulet item increases the users attack strength by a random amount

-Characters can use armour with the command:

-`new_armour.use_armour(new_character)`

-The armour increases the users defence strength by 1
+An armour item increases the users defence strength by 1

 ## Playing The Game
 ---